ckyever/landing-page/README.md

 # Landing Page
-A landing page for a fictional tennis club with HTML5, CSS3, and JavaScript (ES6+).
+A landing page for a fictional tennis club with HTML5 and CSS3.

 👉 [Live Demo](https://ckyever.github.io/landing-page/)